 Your health care surrogate will need access to your medical records in order to make educated decisions about your care.
 To do this, your surrogate will need a HIPAA authorization.
 This will ensure he or she has access to your medical records from HIPAA-covered health care providers.

 A Living Will provides specific guidelines for your end of life care.
 While your Health Care Directive can include provisions for your surrogate to make certain decisions about your ongoing health care, a Living Will tells your surrogate how you would like those decisions made.
 Decisions such as if and when you want life support to be removed, whether you would want hydration and nutrition and what kind of care choices should be made for you, if you cannot make them for yourself.
 These types of absolute decisions about your life should be included in a Living Will for extra protection and assurance that your desires will be known and honored.
 These documents, if carefully crafted, will help you express and enforce your health care wishes, even if you cannot speak for yourself.
 If you want to ensure your preferences for your ongoing and end of life care are respected, contact us to discuss your options today.
 Kira Doyle Law can help you articulate and legally protect your health care wishes and preferences.
 We can guide you to create and complete these very important health care documents so you can have the peace of mind of knowing your family will make the right choices for you, if you cannot.

 Need Legal Assistance?
 At Kira Doyle Law we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
-If you would like to talk with an experienced Estate Planning attorney at Kira Doyle Law, please call our office in St. Petersburg, FL, at (727) 537-6818.
+If you would like to talk with an experienced Estate Planning attorney at Kira Doyle Law, please call our office in St. Petersburg, Florida at (727) 537-6818.